SabotagePerformanceAppraisals/seattle-scrum/_posts/2021-03-29-things-ken-schwaber-intentionally-omits-from-scrum.md

 Scrum was intended to be a framework, a meta-process, to connect feedback loops and give teams control over their own work.
 What you've experienced as Scrum in your workplace has likely diverged far from those intentions.

+For things that are consistent with Scrum and usually necessary for it to work, see [Potentially Useful Things To Add To Scrum](/potentially-useful-things-to-add-to-scrum/).

 ## Scrum Does Not Contain A Daily Status Meeting

 Schwaber [writes](https://scrumguides.org/scrum-guide.html#daily-scrum)